 'What is this kid doing?'
-Owner dumbfounded after his car was slammed into by 13-year-old at end of chase
+Owner dumbfounded after his car was slammed into by 13-year-old accused of carjacking

 "Now, I an out of a vehicle.
 My husband and I are both on disability.
 I doubt very much they are going to give me very much for my car," Debra said.

-Vincent says something must be done to address crime in the city.
+The victim of the carjacking told News 4 that she is constantly looking over her shoulder, but is forgiving and compassionate towards the boy who held the gun to her.

-"They definitely needing to do something with these kids.
-If it means bringing in the National Guard, bring 'em in," said Vincent.
+"Maybe he had problems with his family.
+He only knew what he was doing.
+He only knew what was going through his head at the moment," she said.

-Sources tell News 4 the teen may be linked to a robbery from 2018.
+Sources tell News 4 the teen may also be linked to a robbery from 2018.

 (0) comments